Eppo-exp/eppo-docs/docs/experiments/building-experiments/experiments/creating-experiments.md

 ![Choose assignment SQL](../../../../static/img/building-experiments/choose-assignment-sql-in-experiment.png)

-If you are pre-assigning subjects before they are actually exposed to a variant, you may want to take advantage of the *Filter assignments by entry point* checkbox.
+If you are pre-assigning subjects before they are actually exposed to a variant, you may want to take advantage of the [*Filter assignments by entry points* checkbox](./filter-assignments-by-entry-point).
 This will include only those subjects that appear in an [entry point](../../planning-experiments/setting_up_the_sample_size_calculator#creating-entry-points) with an entry time after their assignment time.

 ### 6. Input feature flag name